Skip to main content

 The Court of Appeals, in Thronsen v.
 State, 809 P.2d 941 (Alaska App.
 1991), held that while the presence of a drug in one’s body may be considered circumstantial evidence of possession, the presence of drugs in the person’s body alone is insufficient for conviction.
 To convict a defendant of unlawful possession of a controlled substance, the state must prove that the defendant consciously possessed, either physically or constructively, the substance and that the defendant had actual knowledge of the nature of the substance.
 A defendant who had previously injected drugs no longer possesses the drugs since the defendant has no dominion or control over the drug. “[C]ontrol is an essential element of possession and that because the host body cannot exercise control or dominion over a substance after it is ingested … the mere presence in the body cannot support a criminal conviction for possession.”
 You can read the entire Thronsen v.
 State, 809 P.2d 941 (Alaska App.
 1991) online at the University of Alaska Anchorage Consortium Library using your student credentials.

-This page titled 13.5: End-of-Chapter Material is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Rob Henderson via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13.5: End-of-Chapter Material is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Rob Henderson via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?